What is Lessor vs. Lessee?

 There are several types of lease agreements frequently seen in corporate finance, namely the following two structures:

-- Operating Lease → An operating lease, on the other hand, is a lease agreement where the lessor continues to retain full ownership of the asset (and all associated considerations).
+• Operating Lease → An operating lease, on the other hand, is a lease agreement where the lessor continues to retain full ownership of the asset (and all associated considerations).
 The lessor remains responsible for any related costs of the asset, such as maintenance, rather than the lessee.
-Contrary to the accounting treatment of a capital lease agreement, the asset is not recorded on the balance sheet of the lessee.
+Contrary to the accounting treatment of a capital lease, the asset is not recorded on the lessee’s balance sheet.

 How Does a Sale and Leaseback Work?

-Another common type of lease arrangement is called a “sale and leaseback”, which is a specific type of agreement whereby a buyer purchases an asset from another party with the intent to lease it right back to the seller.
+Another common type of lease arrangement is called a “sale and leaseback,” which is a specific type of agreement whereby a buyer purchases an asset from another party intending to lease it right back to the seller.

-The seller, in effect, becomes the lessee, while the buyer becomes the lessor.
+The seller, in effect, becomes the lessee, while the buyer becomes the lessor post-transaction.